lucianoayres/chatty-ai/README.md

 - 🤖 **Autonomous Mode**: Watch your agents engage in discussions on their own
 - 📝 **Persistent Memory**: Agents remember your previous conversations
 - 🌍 **Multi-Language Support**: Chat in your preferred language
+- 🌟 **Community Store**: Share and discover custom agents created by the community

 ![Chatty Screenshot](images/chatty_ai_screenshot_01.png)